-Although SAS Visual Analytics supports only a single machine topology for its middle tier, SAS does support multiple web application servers on the middle tier machine.
+SAS supports multiple web application servers on the middle-tier machine.

 SAS Web Application Server Clustering

 Server clustering provides availability and enhances performance.
 In SAS 9.4, enhancements have been made to the deployment model to better support clustering of SAS Web Application Servers.
 You can easily configure vertical cluster members (additional server instances on the same machine) and horizontal cluster members (install and configure servers on additional machines).
 Combining vertical and horizontal clustering is also supported and can be configured easily.